 Plenty of bettors chose to take advantage of time outs, the ends of quarters, halftime, intermission, etc. because there's usually a bit more time to place wagers than doing so between specific plays.
 Depending on how many markets are offered, the number of options can be overwhelming as well

 Because there are lines available throughout the game, bettors who are currently losing will always have an outlet so long as there's a live game going on.
 This makes it easy to instantly chase money and perhaps wind up with an even larger deficit if you're not careful.

 While most in-game sports betting action revolves around the moneyline, spread, and totals on most occasions, it's a constantly evolving part of the industry that gets more and more in-depth with each passing season.

-Recently, operators are stepping up their game and opening up huge ranges of lie sports betting odds that cover additional markets such as props.
+Recently, operators are stepping up their game and opening up huge ranges of sports betting odds, at time offering special odds boosts, that cover additional markets such as props.
 Across a variety of sports, each game comes with anywhere from dozens to hundreds of options aside from the conventional lines you're used to betting on before the game.